hapify/hapify/docs/en/docs/getting-started/existing-boilerplate/step-1-clone-boilerplate.md

 #### Create a project

 You can create a project directly from the CLI by selecting `Create a new project`.
-When prompt, enter name and description.
+Enter the name and description when prompted.

 ```
 ?
 Choose a project Create a new project